Skip to main content

 }, [theme, setTheme]);

-The button displays the icon for the current theme.
-One tap advances to the next.
+The button shows the icon for the current theme, and one tap advances to the next.
 Three states, one button, ~40px of space.

-A radio group communicates all available options at once.
-A cycling button hides two of the three states.
-For sighted users, the icon (sun, moon, monitor) signals the current mode.
-For screen reader users, we label the button with the next state, not the current one:
+A radio group communicates all the available options at once; a cycling button hides two of the three states.
+For sighted users the icon (sun, moon, monitor) signals the current mode, and for screen reader users I label the button with the next state rather than the current one:

 <button